Welcome

 A graduate of Mayo Medical School and Mayo Internal Medicine, Prof. Saliterman also worked at the NASA Johnson Space Center as an intern in Life Sciences Division, and as a Research Fellow at the NASA Ames Research Center Cardiovascular Lab.
 He is a past Chair, Dept. of Medicine, Methodist Hospital.

 While having authored peer-reviewed articles and books, he considers his students' accomplishments far more important than his own.
+Students and others are invited to meet and discuss their classes and projects at his office in NHH (see below).

 Set Up a Meeting